garg3133/JagratiWebApp/README.md

 Apart from teaching the children, we do many other activities like **organizing Blood Donation Camps, Tree Plantation Drives, Cloth Donation, Stationery Distribution, Campaigns to spread awareness in villages, etc.**

 **Our Achievements:**
-- 1 student was selected in Jawahar Navodaya Vidyalaya in 2018.
+- 1 student was selected for Jawahar Navodaya Vidyalaya in 2018.
-- 1 student was selected in Jawahar Navodaya Vidyalaya in 2019.
+- 1 student was selected for Jawahar Navodaya Vidyalaya in 2019.
-- 2 students were selected in Jawahar Navodaya Vidyalaya in 2020.
+- 2 students were selected for Jawahar Navodaya Vidyalaya in 2020.
 - 4 students cleared the entrance examination for Eklavya Model Residential School (EMRS) in 2020.
 - 4 students cleared the entrance examination for Gyanodaya Vidyalaya in 2020.